Open menu

 Regardless of when you got your real estate license, one hour of your coursework must go to a course on sexual harassment prevention training.

-For the cost of post-licensing education, refer to our article discussing how much a real estate license in Illinois is.
+For the fees to pay for post-licensing education and other costs for getting a real estate license in the state, refer to our article discussing how much a real estate license in Illinois is.

 Survey of Experts